 This axiom is too strong, which limits its use.
-In modern terms, it only applies to point-free geometry and point-free topology (for details, see Pietruszczak, 2018).
+In modern terms, it only applies to point-free geometry and point-free topology (see [10] for details).

 Note that the given axioms entail the polarization of being of ingrediens of, also called the Strong Supplementation Principle, which is a fundamental property of the relations is an ingrediens of and is a part of.
 For any x i y we have: